Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 When I Work is a workforce management platform built for shift-based companies.
 It offers features to simplify scheduling, time tracking, internal communications, time off management, and payroll.

-I tested the app and liked When I Work’s design and clean interface, scheduling tools, and genuinely helpful AI chatbot.
+I tested the app and liked When I Work’s overall appearance, scheduling tools, and quick customer service.
 However, I encountered usability issues with several features and the mobile app.
 I was also unhappy with its bare-bones messenger.

 I feel the app works well for small and single-location companies, but I’d recommend alternatives for larger businesses that can get better value for money elsewhere.